Professor in Radiology

-Second, we design virtual breast models that are based on actual patient data and thus boast highly realistic breast anatomy.
-Furthermore, we can transform these virtual models into physical form using the latest 3D printing technology.
-In work funded by NIH, we are translating this work to produce a new generation of realistic phantoms for CT.
-Such physical phantoms can be scanned on actual imaging devices, allowing us to assess image quality in new ways that are not only quantitative but also clinically relevant.
+(2) We create "digital twin" anatomical models that are based on actual patient data and thus contain highly realistic anatomy.
+With customized 3D printing, these virtual phantoms can also be rendered into physical form to be scanned on actual imaging devices, which allows us to assess image quality in new ways that are clinically relevant.

 Appointments and Affiliations